 - Up to four SLTs can be connected to one PFU. - For added protection against power outages, backup batteries can be installed in the System.
 Backup batteries provide full telephone service and system features to all System extensions for a limited amount of time.
-With maximum traffic, the backup batteries last up to 30 minutes.
+With maximum traffic, the backup batteries last up to 30 minutes in the ICX.